 Newsletter: The RSC Newsletter, distributed monthly, includes NIH updates, publications, recent funding and submissions, and awards.
 To submit an announcement for the newsletter, please contact Tamea Love.

 Office of Research Support and Consultation Seminars: Each semester the RSC offers a series of research seminars that are open to faculty, students, and staff.
 Seminars include discussion of a a wide array of research-related topics and presentations of faculty research.
-Spring 2014 RSC Seminar Schedule
+2015 Spring Seminar Schedule

 Progress Report Consultation: RSC staff provide guidance to principal investigators and project directors in the preparation and submission of annual reports for funded projects.
 Contact Gregory Workman to schedule a consultation.

 Project Space Allocation: The RSC manages the allocation of space and initial setup for School of Nursing project staff, primarily through a biennial project space survey.
 For requests outside of the survey, a space request form should be should be submitted to Gregory Workman.

 Proposal Assembly and Routing: One of the primary functions of the RSC is to provide faculty and students assistance with the compilation and routing of grant proposals.
 The RSC staff work closely with each PI to assemble the proposal in accordance with the requirements of the funding agency.
 The RSC also routes the proposal through the Office of Sponsored Research, which must approve the proposal before it can be submitted to the agency.

 Proposal Budgeting: The RSC works closely with Investigators and the Post Award Research Accounts Manager of the Office of Administrative Services, Grace Chen in the creation of the proposal budget and its accompanying narrative justification.
 The RSC works to ensure consistency, accuracy, and the presentation of a compelling request that is well matched with the scientific goals of the proposed project.